phpbb/quickinstall/README.md

 | 3.1.x          | 5.4.7 - 5.6.x | 3.23+  | 5.1+    | 8.3+       | SQLite 2 or 3  | Server 2000+ |
 | 3.0.x          | 5.4.7 - 5.6.x | 3.23+  | -       | 7.x        | SQLite 2       | Server 2000  |

-## Sandbox CLI Prototype
+## QuickInstall CLI

-QuickInstall now includes an experimental CLI scaffold for a Docker-based board factory.
+QuickInstall now includes a Docker-based CLI for creating local phpBB test boards.
 It writes generated state to `.qi/` and leaves the legacy web UI unchanged.
-The Sandbox CLI requires PHP 8.0 or newer for the `php bin/qi` command.
+The QuickInstall CLI requires PHP 8.0 or newer for the `php bin/qi` command.

 ```bash
 php bin/qi init